bid/rotator4crypto/README.md

 These are the things you have to know:

 A "Faucet" is a website that gives you small amounts of cryptocurrencies (like Bitcoin) just for visiting the site and entering a captcha.
-This works because the sites are usually filled with more ads than you can count.
+This works because the sites are usually filled with more advertisements than you can count.
-The amounts you claim per Faucet are very small, but what do you expect for 10 seconds of work?
+The amounts you claim per Faucet are usually quite small, but what do you expect for about 10 seconds of work?

 A "Cryptorotator" is a software or website, that lists many of these Faucets and gives you an option to easily switch from one to the next.